The role of the exchange-Coulomb potential in two-dimensional electron transport: Introduction

 At low temperatures and moderate-to-low carrier densities, 2DEGs become strongly influenced by exchange and correlation effects~\cite{grinberg1987exchange,pudalov2015thermodynamic,shi2002droplet}.
 In this regime, the interaction parameter \(r_{s}\) is of order unity or larger and the exchange energy per particle represents a sizeable fraction of the Fermi energy~\cite{attaccalite2002correlation}.
 A number of equilibrium manifestations of this regime are now well established, including negative electronic compressibility~\cite{eisenstein1992negative}, anomalous quantum capacitance~\cite{xia2009measurement}, and Friedel-like oscillations in the screened potential of impurities~\cite{efros2012electron}.
 In double-layer systems, Coulomb drag measurements at low temperatures reveal a strong sensitivity of the drag resistivity to the detailed structure of the electron-electron interaction and to many-body renormalisations of the quasiparticle spectrum~\cite{gramila1991mutual,jauho1993coulomb,zheng1993coulomb}.
 These observations indicate that a kinetic description of dilute, low-temperature 2DEGs that neglects exchange is, in general, incomplete.

-Most theoretical treatments of exchange in low-dimensional electron systems adopt either a static or a weakly dynamical approach.
-In equilibrium, exchange is commonly incorporated through density-functional or Thomas--Fermi--Dirac type approximations that modify the equation of state and the static screening length~\cite{kohn1965self,dirac1930note,perdew1981self}.
-In dynamical problems, such as plasmons propagation and Coulomb drag instabilities, exchange and correlations are usually included via local-field factors that renormalise the RPA susceptibility and the effective interaction potential~\cite{calmels1995exchange,richardson1994dynamical}, or through spin-dependent extensions for spin Coulomb drag~\cite{d2003spin,weber2005observation}.
-These approaches are tailored to near-equilibrium and weakly perturbed regimes, and incorporate exchange only through static renormalisations of the plasmon dispersion or equilibrium response functions.
-As a result, the exchange field does not enter the kinetic equation as a genuinely nonlocal, momentum-dependent force and does not evolve self-consistently with the full nonequilibrium distribution function~\cite{brodin2019hydrodynamic,zamanian2015contribution}.
-Consequently, such models are not suited to address situations where exchange modifies the local acceleration, phase-space flow, and nonlinear evolution of an electron gas subject to strong spatial inhomogeneities or driven far from equilibrium~\cite{haas2022exchange,manfredi2021fluid,yadav2025solitons,kitayev2024non}.
+Most theoretical treatments of exchange in low-dimensional electron systems rely on either static or weakly dynamical approximations.
+For equilibrium problems, exchange is typically incorporated through density-functional or Thomas--Fermi--Dirac type schemes, which renormalise the equation of state and the static screening length~\cite{kohn1965self,dirac1930note,perdew1981self}.
+In dynamical settings, including plasmon propagation and Coulomb-drag configurations, exchange and correlations are most often accounted for through local-field factors that renormalise the RPA susceptibility and the effective interaction~\cite{calmels1995exchange,richardson1994dynamical}, or via spin-resolved extensions developed in the context of spin Coulomb drag~\cite{d2003spin,weber2005observation}.
+These frameworks are inherently restricted to near-equilibrium and weakly perturbed regimes, as exchange enters only through static renormalisations of response functions or collective-mode dispersions.
+As a result, the exchange field does not appear as a genuinely nonlocal, momentum-dependent force in the kinetic equation, nor does it evolve self-consistently with the full nonequilibrium distribution function~\cite{brodin2019hydrodynamic,zamanian2015contribution}.
+This limitation prevents such approaches from capturing regimes in which exchange directly alters local acceleration, phase-space transport, and nonlinear dynamics in strongly inhomogeneous or far-from-equilibrium electron gases~\cite{haas2022exchange,manfredi2021fluid,yadav2025solitons,kitayev2024non}.